MicrosoftDocs/azure-docs/articles/storage/storage-premium-storage.md

 **Data disks**.
 You can use Premium and Standard disks in the same VM running in Premium Storage.
 With Premium Storage, you can provision a VM and attach several persistent data disks to the VM.
 If needed, you can stripe across the disks to increase the capacity and performance of the volume.

 > [!NOTE]
-> If you stripe premium storage data disks using [Storage Spaces](http://technet.microsoft.com/library/hh831739.aspx), set it up with one column for each disk that is used.
+> If you stripe premium storage data disks by using [Storage Spaces](http://technet.microsoft.com/library/hh831739.aspx), set it up with one column for each disk that is used.
 Otherwise, overall performance of the striped volume might be lower than expected because of uneven distribution of traffic across the disks.
 By default, the Server Manager user interface (UI) allows you to set up columns for up to eight disks.
 If you have more than eight disks, use PowerShell to create the volume, and specify the number of columns manually.
 Otherwise, the Server Manager UI continues to use eight columns, even if you have more disks.
 For example, if you have 32 disks in a single stripe set, you should specify 32 columns.
 You can use the *NumberOfColumns* parameter of the [New-VirtualDisk](http://technet.microsoft.com/library/hh848643.aspx) PowerShell cmdlet to specify the number of columns used by the virtual disk.
-For more information, see [Storage Spaces Overview](http://technet.microsoft.com/library/hh831739.aspx) and [Storage Spaces Frequently Asked Questions](http://social.technet.microsoft.com/wiki/contents/articles/11382.storage-spaces-frequently-asked-questions-faq.aspx).
+For more information, see [Storage Spaces Overview](http://technet.microsoft.com/library/hh831739.aspx) and [Storage Spaces FAQs](http://social.technet.microsoft.com/wiki/contents/articles/11382.storage-spaces-frequently-asked-questions-faq.aspx).

 >

 **Cache**.
 VMs of the size series that support Premium Storage have a unique caching capability with which you can get high levels of throughput and latency.
 It exceeds underlying premium storage disk performance.
 You can set the disk caching policy on the premium storage disks to **ReadOnly**, **ReadWrite**, or **None**.
-The default disk caching policy is ReadOnly for all premium data disks and ReadWrite for operating system disks.
+The default disk caching policy is **ReadOnly** for all premium data disks and **ReadWrite** for operating system disks.
 Use the right cache setting for optimal performance for your application.
 For example, for read-heavy or read-only data disks, such as SQL Server data files, set the disk caching policy to **ReadOnly**.
 For write-heavy or write-only data disks, such as SQL Server log files, set the disk caching policy to **None**.
 To learn more about optimizing your design with Premium Storage, see [Design for performance with Premium Storage](storage-premium-storage-performance.md).

 **Analytics**.
 To analyze the performance of VMs using disks on Premium Storage, you can enable the VM diagnostics in the [Azure portal](https://portal.azure.com).
-For more information, see [Microsoft Azure Virtual Machine Monitoring with Azure Diagnostics Extension](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/).
+For more information, see [Azure VM monitoring with Azure Diagnostics Extension](https://azure.microsoft.com/blog/2014/09/02/windows-azure-virtual-machine-monitoring-with-wad-extension/).

-To see the disk performance, use operating system-based tools like [Windows Performance Monitor](https://technet.microsoft.com/library/cc749249.aspx) for Windows VMs and [IOSTAT](http://linux.die.net/man/1/iostat) for Linux VMs.
+To see the disk performance, use operating system-based tools like [Windows Performance Monitor](https://technet.microsoft.com/library/cc749249.aspx) for Windows VMs and the **[iostat](http://linux.die.net/man/1/iostat)** command for Linux VMs.

 **VM scale limits and performance**.
 Each Premium Storage-supported VM size has scale limits and performance specifications for IOPS, bandwidth, and the number of disks that can be attached per VM.
 When you use premium storage disks with VMs, make sure there is sufficient IOPS and bandwidth on your VM to drive the disk traffic.